arturocepeda/TensorFlat/README.md

 * `Name`.
 The name of the generated C++ class.
 * `Inputs`.
 The list of input parameters.
+* `HiddenLayers`.
+The list of hidden layers.
+For each one:
   * `HiddenLayerSize`.
-The number of neurons in the hidden layer.
+The number of neurons in that hidden layer.
   * `HiddenLayerActivation`.
-The activation function used in the hidden layer.
+The activation function used in that hidden layer.
 * `Outputs`.
 The list of output values.
 * `OutputLayerActivation`.
 The activation function used in the output layer.
 * `LeakyReLUAlpha`.
 The alpha value to use, in case the LeakyReLU activation function is used by one of the layers.